TomerGross/Achtung/README.md

-The project is about a game called achtung die kurve. the first to reach 10 points win the game.
+The project is about a game called Achtung die kurve.
+The goal of the game is to make your snake as long as possible.
+Don't touch your opponents or the walls, you will die.
+Think about your strategy, it's probably a smart idea to try to encircle your opponents or trap them into a corner.
+The first opponent to reach 10 points, win the game.